Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

 Small-loss bounds are first introduced in the context of prediction with expert advice~\citep{journals/iandc/LittlestoneW94,JCSS'97:boosting}, which replace the dependence on $T$ by cumulative loss of the best expert.
 Later,~\citet{NIPS'10:smooth} show that in the online convex optimization setting, OGD with a certain step size scheme can achieve an $\O(\sqrt{1 + F^*_T})$ small-loss regret bound when the online convex functions are smooth and non-negative, where $F^*_T$ is the cumulative loss of the best decision in hindsight, namely, $F^*_T = \sum_{t=1}^{T} f_t(\x^*)$ with $\x^*$ chosen as the offline minimizer.
-The key technical ingredient in the analysis is to exploit the self-bounding properties of smooth functions.
+The key technical ingredient is to exploit the self-bounding property of smooth functions.
 Gradient-variation bounds are introduced by~\citet{COLT'12:variation-Yang}, rooting in the development of second-order bounds for prediction with expert advice~\citep{COLT'05:second-order-Hedge} and online convex optimization~\citep{COLT'08:Hazan-variation}.
-For convex and smooth functions, \citet{COLT'12:variation-Yang} establish an $\O(\sqrt{1 + V_T})$ gradient-variation regret bound, where $V_T = \sum_{t=2}^{T} \sup_{\x\in \X} \norm{\nabla f_t(\x) - \nabla f_{t-1}(\x)}_2^2$ is the gradient variation.
+For convex and smooth functions, \citet{COLT'12:variation-Yang} establish an $\O(\sqrt{1 + V_T})$ gradient-variation regret bound, where $V_T = \sum_{t=2}^{T} \sup_{\x\in \X} \norm{\nabla f_t(\x) - \nabla f_{t-1}(\x)}_2^2$ measures the cumulative gradient variation.
 Gradient-variation bounds are particularly favored in slowly changing environments where online functions evolve gradually.
+Furthermore, the techniques developed for gradient-variation regret bounds have a profound connection to many other learning problems, including repeated games~\citep{NIPS'15:fast-rate-game} and stochastic optimization~\citep{NIPS'22:SEA-model}.